demasy/oracle-sqlcl/README.md

-# Understanding Oracle SQLcl
+# SQLcl (SQL Developer Command Line)

-Oracle SQL Developer Command Line (SQLcl) is a free command line interface for Oracle Database.
-It allows you to interactively or batch execute SQL and PL/SQL.
-SQLcl provides in-line editing, statement completion, and command recall for a feature-rich experience, all while also supporting your previously written SQL*Plus scripts.
+Oracle **SQLcl** (SQL Developer Command Line) is a modern, free command-line interface for Oracle Database, serving as a lightweight alternative to SQLPlus.
+It allows you to execute SQL and PL/SQL interactively or run scripts in batch. **SQLcl** enhances productivity with features from Oracle SQL Developer, including in-line editing, tab completion, command history, command recall for a feature-rich experience, and support for running existing SQLPlus scripts.

 https://www.oracle.com/database/sqldeveloper/technologies/sqlcl/